-Cocaine is a commonly-used drug known for its stimulating effects which can include an elevated heart rate, a short-lived sense of energy or alertness, and a brief feeling of mental “sharpness.”
+We treat Cocaine Addiction in our Burlington, Vermont facility.
+Cocaine is a commonly-used drug known for its stimulating effects.
+These can include an elevated heart rate, a short-lived sense of energy or alertness, and a brief feeling of mental “sharpness.”

 The drug causes these sensations by interacting with the brain to release dopamine, a pleasure chemical, which floods the brain and causes an artificial “high.”

 Frequent users of cocaine quickly become tolerant to its effects and must consume higher and higher quantities for the same effect.
 This cycle can quickly lead to addiction and dependence.